toomanyadverbs/judge_kittens_app/README.md

 This concept was introduced to me as a drinking game.
 Ideally, the cats are displayed on a scren visible to all; the group argues over which cat they think is cuter.
 A cat is selected and its stats are viewed: one drinks if the cat that was selected was not the popular winner according to its stats.
 Much shrieking over kittens ensues.

+However, it ought to be equally fun to be able to see how your cat does against your friend's cats, and against famous Internet cats, in the eyes of anonymous masses.
+Everyone thinks their pet is the cutest; who can resist an opportunity for proof?

 _____________________
 Bugs: